 At our school, we give plenty of opportunity for students interested in jamming, performing, and recording.
 Doing these great activities significantly improves your musical skills, and they are a lot of fun too, but they are optional.

 The scheduling is totally flexible with lots of lesson times (both daytime and evening) available throughout every week.
-You can book online and pick any lesson time that you want.
-After all, we don’t want life getting in the way of your guitar playing!
+We know that you have busy schedules, and that’s why we offer our classes on Zoom and in person.
+We don’t want life getting in the way of your guitar playing!

 Spotlight on Head Teacher Dennis Winge